Plotting#

 Zipf’s Law#

-In almost any book, in almost any language, if you count the number of unique words the the number of times each word appears, you will find a remarkable pattern: the most common word appears twice as often as the second most common, at least approximately, three times as often as the third most common, and so on.
+In almost any book, in almost any language, if you count the number of unique words and the number of times each word appears, you will find a remarkable pattern: the most common word appears twice as often as the second most common – at least approximately – three times as often as the third most common, and so on.

 In general, if we sort the words in descending order of frequency, there is an inverse relationship between the rank of the words – first, second, third, etc. – and the number of times they appear.
 This observation was most famously made by George Kingsley Zipf, so it is called Zipf’s law.